Participation in the Fund

 On the other hand, if you are a staff member of a specialized agency, e.g. FAO, the Secretary of the Staff Pension Committee of that Agency handles your participation in the Fund.
 The relevant information is forwarded to the Central Secretariat of the Fund for recording in the Fund’s Participants Data Base.

-Note: Your pension number (identification number assigned by the Fund) is different from your index number (identification number assigned by your employing organization).
+Note: Your Unique Identification number (identification number assigned by the Fund) is different from your index number (identification number assigned by your employing organization).

 Do I have access to the information contained in my pension record?

-The Pension Fund prepares a report annually (Annual Statement) that contains your personal and financial data as reported by your employing organization for the prior year.
-Effective from May 2004, the Annual Statement is available to you only on the Fund’s website.
+The Pension Fund prepares a report annually (Annual Pension Statement) that contains your personal and financial data as reported by your employing organization for the prior year.
+Effective from May 2004, the Annual Pension Statement is available to you only on your Member Self-Service account.

-It is important for you to review the Annual Statement and to contact your employing organization and/or the Pension Fund should any of the data generated appear to be inaccurate.
-Please remember that the Annual Statement reflects the personal and financial data reported by your employing organization(s) for the previous year(s).
-Thus the annual statement issued in May 2004 will contain data through 31 December 2003 and any changes in your circumstances, during 2004, will be reflected in your next annual statement available in May 2005.
+It is important for you to review the Annual Pension Statement and to contact your employing organization and/or the Pension Fund should any of the data generated appear to be inaccurate.
+Please remember that the Annual Pension Statement reflects the personal and financial data reported by your employing organization(s) for the previous year(s).
+Thus the annual statement issued in May 2022 will contain data through 31 December 2021, and any changes in your circumstances in 2022 will be reflected in your next annual statement available in May 2023.

-What coverage do I get under the UNJSPF Pension Scheme and how is it determined?
+What coverages do I get under the UNJSPF Pension scheme and how is it determined?

 You are covered against death and disability from the beginning of your participation.
-(Please see question 1 above).
 Upon separation from service, you will become entitled to a pension benefit based on your age and length of contributory service.
-For retirement, death and disability benefits, additional factors such as an average pensionable remuneration (PR) rate and a rate of accumulation are also taken into account.
+For retirement, death and disability benefits, additional factors such as an average pensionable remuneration (PR) and a rate of accumulation are also taken into account.
 The rate of accumulation is the rate at which your retirement benefit accumulates for each year of contributory service.
 The rates vary with the date of your participation.

 How are my contributions to the UNJSPF calculated?